ruby/rdoc/doc/rdoc/rdoc_source_files.md

 for clarity, it's good to put each such string on a separate line.

-Each such string is converted to a Regexp, and each matching entry:
+Each such string is converted to a Regexp, which is matched to each entry in each searche directory;
+for each matching entry:

-- If the entry is a file, it is added to the files to be considered.
+- If the entry is a file, it is added to the files to be read.
-- If it is a directory, that directory is to be searched.
+- If it is a directory, it is added to the directories to be searched.

 Example: contents of file `.document` in the \RDoc root directory: